Patricia Margaret Babb nee Werner

 In 1976, Mrs. Babb earned a BA degree in Journalism from the

-Later, in Washington, DC, she joined the National Science Foundation as
+Television.
+Later, in Washington, DC, she joined the National Science

-Assistant Program Manager, Developing Countries Section, and subsequently worked
+Foundation as Assistant Program Manager, Developing Countries Section, and

-as a freelance journalist writing articles on science subjects.
-She later
+subsequently worked as a freelance journalist writing articles on science

 Mrs. Babb was the last surviving member of her immediate family.
 She was